Tactile-electronics/WearableTechBadgeWorkshop/README.md

 Now reboot, and if your file is correct it will run the `boot.py` script (don't worry about that for now it just sets up the board and python) and then your `main.py` file should run!

-We generally prototype code by running it line by line, a bit like having a *conversation* with your board.
-I like the way that weirdly makes you feel more connected to it and we think it might help you learn.

 ### Ampy